 - The plan uses the funds to purchase stock in the corporation

-- The business can then use the funds to buy a business, recapitalize the business, as working capital, or as a down payment for other financing
+- The business can then use the funds to buy a business, to recapitalize the business, to use as working capital, or to use as a down payment for other financing

 Some loans are considered unsecured business loans because they don’t require you to put up physical collateral, like real estate, but the loan is backed by the asset you’re borrowing to purchase.
 These loans are available to businesses that are new, but not still in the ideation stage.
 You should have real business assets with some revenue or customer invoices before considering these options.

-Equipment financing can be structured as either a loan, where you own the equipment at the end of your term, or a lease that lets you use the equipment for your loan period.
-You can learn more by reading our article on equipment loans or our ultimate guide to equipment leasing.
+Equipment financing can be structured as an equipment loan, where you own the equipment at the end of your term, or an equipment lease that lets you use the equipment for your loan period.
+Both use your equipment as collateral.

-POS Financing is offered by the POS provider that processes your credit and debit card transactions.
+POS financing is offered by the POS provider that processes your credit and debit card transactions.
 When you’re processing a certain level of daily receipts, which varies by provider, they will typically offer financing to you.
-These loans are typically for less than $100k and are capped at a certain percentage of the number of receipts you process annually.
+POS financing providers typically lend less than $100,000, and the financing is capped at a certain percentage of the number of receipts you process annually.